Discover our latest brochures!

 Our skylights are compatible with single, double and triple-glazed applications, making them one of the most versatile self-supporting systems on the market.

-The structural kerbs (provided by the Main Contractor), which our skylights are attached to, should be designed by the structural engineer to accommodate all lateral loadings imposed by the skylight.
-These loadings vary by pitch and span and should be calculated by the structural engineer.
+The Main Contractor provides the structural kerbs to which our skylights attach.
+The structural engineer should design these kerbs to withstand all lateral loadings imposed by the skylight.
+These loadings vary depending on pitch and span, so the engineer must calculate them accurately.

 If the kerbs have insufficient strength to resist ‘spreading’, which is usually the case, then the use of our integral stainless steel tie wires at approx. 3 metre centres along the ridge line becomes a requirement to prevent any spreading of the structural kerbs.